michaeluno/amazon-auto-links/readme.txt

 == Todo ==
 - @todo add the SubscriptionID parameter to product links when AWS keys are given.
 - @todo reflect the product URL query parameters given by the PA API when available for the category units as it can now show products without the API.
-- @todo implement a mechanism for unit types to determine whether it requires PA API or not.
-- @todo introduce a new unit type Comparision Table
+- @todo introduce a new unit type Comparison Table.
 - @todo add a card template.
 - @todo add the ability to select a caching type from either database or file.
 - @todo add the ability to get caches from shared cache servers.